This is a glossary for some definitions used in this documentation and still under construction.

 - The Content Management Framework is a framework for building content-oriented applications within Zope.
 It as formed the basis of Plone content from the start.

 - The Collective is a community code repository for Plone Products and other add-ons, and is a useful place to find the very latest code for hundreds of add-ons to Plone.
-Developers of new Plone Products are encouraged to share their code via the Collective so that others can easily find it, use it, and contribute fixes and improvements.
+Developers of new Plone Products are encouraged to share their code via the Collective so that others can find it, use it, and contribute fixes and improvements.

 - control panel